jlevy/frontmatter-format/README.md

 SELECT * FROM world;
 ```

+## Advantages of this Approach

+- **Compatible with existing syntax:** By choosing a style for the metadata consistent with
+  any given file, it generally doesn't break existing tools.
+  Almost every language has a style for which frontmatter works as a comment.

+- **Auto-detecting parses:** here is a relatively unique prefix that indicates that metadata
+  is present.
+  That means it's possible to auto-detect metadata as well as the style of the metadata, so
+  the delimiters and prefixes are parsed correctly.

+- **Metadata is optional:** A file without metadata can be read with the same tools.
+  So it's easy to roll out metadata into files gracefully, without breaking any existing
+  tooling.

 ## Format Definition

 A file is in frontmatter format if the first characters are one of the following: